ryouze/ryouze.github.io/content/posts/vroom.md

 ## Introduction

-I wanted to build a 2D racing game from scratch, without relying on existing game engines like Godot or Unity.
+I wanted to build a 2D racing game from scratch without relying on existing game engines like Godot or Unity.
 To achieve this, I chose to build my own game engine in C++, allowing me to improve my understanding of C++ and game development.

 The result is *vroom*, an arcade-style racing game featuring drift physics, procedurally generated tracks, and waypoint-based AI.